Lartu/mitsubachi/README.md

 I designed the Mitsubachi protocol because I found that most common, open chat protocols (IRC, XMPP, etc.) are to complex to implement properly and completely.
 Writing a very bare-bones IRC client is easy, but implementing the whole protocol is not.
-XMPP messages are way to heavy to be reliable on low-latency, low-bandwidth networks.
+XMPP messages are way to heavy to be reliable on high-latency, low-bandwidth networks.
 The protocol is also very complex for an amateur, casual client / server writer to implement.
 Mitsubachi aims to address all these issues.